Discover Valentia Island

 A comfortable setting to unwind after your morning explorations.

 After lunch, set sail on a Harbour Tour with AquaTerra, a unique way to experience Valentia Island from the water.
-This expertly guided boat tour offers an immersive journey through the island’s rich maritime history, breathtaking coastal scenery, and legendary landmarks.
-Discover the stories of explorers, lighthouse keepers, and transatlantic cable pioneers as you cruise along the historic waterways that shaped Valentia’s past.
+This expertly guided boat tour offers an immersive journey through the island’s rich maritime history, breath taking coastal scenery, and legendary landmarks.
+Discover the stories of Monks, Vikings, explorers and the lay of the transatlantic cable as you cruise along the historic waterways that shaped Valentia’s past.

 Practical Information